-In addition to this mega event, many smaller communities hold their own smaller-scale holiday parades in late November and early December that are worth keeping an eye out for.
+In addition to this mega event, many local communities hold their own smaller-scale holiday parades in late November and early December that are worth keeping an eye out for.

-On the other side of the river, Downtown St. Paul gets its own outdoor ice rink every winter from the end of November to early February.
-The Winterskate rink is next to the Landmark Center and Rice Park, so it's surrounded by holiday lights and the city lights of downtown St. Paul.
-The rink is open every day and until late on the weekend.
+On the other side of the river, Downtown St. Paul gets its own outdoor ice rink every winter from the end of November to early February, too.
+Located in the heart of the city next to the Landmark Center and Rice Park, the Wells Fargo WinterSkate rink is surrounded by holiday lights of the city.